ashleyyoung/tic-tac-toe/README.md

 To do:

-(1) Modify db entries to have a single object added per game with move history
+(1) Modify db entries to have a single object added per game with move history.
+POST the new match and then PUT to the matchHistory object.
 ex:
 ```
 {